 Vaccination is the most effective way to protect against infectious diseases.
 Vaccines strengthen your immune system by training it to recognise and fight against specific viruses.
 When you get vaccinated, you are protecting yourself and helping to protect the whole community.

 If you do not hold a current Medicare Card you can access the Covid-19 Vaccine at a Respiratory Clinic (GPRC).

 Updates will be also posted in the NEWS section of this website.

 - Determine your eligibility – to do this you can use the Vaccine Eligibility Checker.

 - Book your appointment online in our Covid-19 Vaccine Clinics.

 - Come in for your appointment.
 Vaccination involves a needle in your arm.
-You need to be vaccinated twice, at the currently recommended schedule according to the brand of Vaccine you are eligible for.
-The current vaccines available in Australia are the Astra Zeneca (AZ) or the Pfizer Vaccine.
-You need to have the same brand of vaccine both times.
+For the Primary Doses you need to be vaccinated twice, at the currently recommended schedule according to the brand of Vaccine you are eligible for.
+The current vaccines available in Australia are the Astra Zeneca (AZ), Pfizer (Cominarty) and Moderna (Spikevax) In most case you need to have the same brand of vaccine both times.
+Boosters are either Pfizer Cominarty or Moderna Spikevax.
 Following your vaccination, you will be required to wait at the clinic for 15-30 minutes so that you can be monitored for any reactions.

 - As with any vaccine, some people may experience side effects such as a sore arm, headache or fever.
 These side effects are usually mild and don’t last for long, but please tell your healthcare provider if you have any side effects that worry you.